Diplomacy: Small states

 Small state diplomacy is receiving increasing attention in diplomatic studies and international relations.
 Small states are particularly affected by developments which are determined beyond their borders such as climate change, water security and shifts in the global economy.
 Diplomacy is the main vehicle by which small states are able to ensure that their goals are addressed in the global arena.
 These factors mean that small states have strong incentives to support international cooperation.
+With equal votes in the UN General Assembly, small state coalitions can gain traction on issues of common interest.
 But with limited resources at their disposal, conducting effective diplomacy poses unique challenges for small states.

 Types

 There are a variety of diplomatic categories and diplomatic strategies employed by organizations and governments to achieve their aims, each with its own advantages and disadvantages.

 Appeasement

 Appeasement is a policy of making concessions to an aggressor in order to avoid confrontation; because of its failure to prevent World War 2, appeasement is not considered a legitimate tool of modern diplomacy.
+"The theme that "appeasement in the face of tyranny never works and always leads to conflict eventually" is based on historical lessons."